clyfe/acts_as_nested_interval/README.md

 ancestors with just one select query.
 You can insert and delete records without a full table update.

-This act requires a `parent_id` foreign key column, and `lftp` and `lftq` integer columns.
-If your database does not support stored procedures then you also need `rgtp` and `rgtq` integer columns, and if your database does not support functional indexes then you also need a `rgt` float column.
-The `lft` float column is optional.
+* requires a `parent_id` foreign key column, and `lftp` and `lftq` integer columns.
+* if your database does not support stored procedures then you also need `rgtp` and `rgtq` integer columns
+* if your database does not support functional indexes then you also need a `rgt` float column
+* the `lft` float column is optional

 Example: